Daeun271/UrlaubPlaner/README.md

 # Urlaubsplaner

 This is an web application that allows you to plan trips with family or friends.
-You can share and organize everything related to your trip with friends or family.

 The main components are followed by

 1. You can collaboratively plan your trip before or during your travel.
 2. You can set a travel budget and manage expenses together.